 Like any other capital, it has lots of pollution and scams awaiting the clueless tourist.
-You will find the same in Manila or Ho Chi Minh City.
+You will find the same in Manila or Saigon.
 However, I loved Bangkok; I went there before in 2011 and 2012, and in 2014, I lived there for four months, when restrictions on visa runs had yet to be implemented.
 I loved the city — its people, its attractions, and of course, the food.

 Readers have recently asked me about my solo travel tips to Bangkok so I decided once and for all to write this post.
 While this is targeted to solo female travelers, it can apply to other tourists as well.

 Bangkok has two airports: Suvarnabhumi, the main international airport, and Don Mueang, the old airport now used by AirAsia.
 When you arrive via Suvarnabhumi and don’t have a lot of bags, skip the taxi and go by train instead.

 Go down to the lowest floor of the airport, and you’ll find the Airport Rail Link which goes to Phaya Thai, one of the BTS stations in the city.
 Once in Phaya Thai, find the nearest BTS station to your hotel and you’re all set.
 You don’t even have to go down to street level.

 If you have an AirAsia flight and find yourself in Don Mueang, there are shuttle buses right outside the airport.
 Turn right once you exit from the arrival area.
 You will be dropped off at Mo Chit station, and from there, you can go to wherever your hotel is.

 Accommodation in Bangkok: Hotel or Hostel?